 How to Set Bleed in Graphic Design Software

-Understanding what does bleed mean in graphic design also means knowing how to set it correctly in design tools.
+Understanding what does bleed mean in graphic design also means knowing how to set it correctly in design tools such as Adobe Photoshop.

 Setting Bleed in Adobe Photoshop